epfl-ada/ada-2025-project-adacore42/README.txt

 Abstract: A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?

 Humor is a universal yet complex form of expression.
-The more we think about it and the more complexes it beacomes !
+The more we think about it and the more complexes it becomes !
 An example of humor purposes could be in the way of dealing with more ‘serious’ matters [1] or easing social tensions and establishing social bonds [2].